 I have had far more cavities than I would like to admit during my lifetime.
 I am positive most of those cavities are due to soda and sugary foods.
 Soda is terrible for your teeth and it sticks to them like crazy.

-I have a co-worker who allows his kids to have 20 oz sodas all the time.
-He told me a week ago that his 6 year old had 8 cavities.
+I have a 9 year old student who drinks 20 oz sodas all the time.
+He told me he has 5 cavities.
 That is insane.
 If that is not a warning to get your kids off soda, I don’t know what is.
 I would prefer my kids never have to suffer through having a filling if possible.

 If you have limited dental insurance or no dental insurance, dental work can really add up and put a dent in your wallet.
 I don’t know about you, but I’d rather go on a family vacation than pay for dental work.

 2. Soda Helps Lead to Childhood Obesity

 Did you know most people’s caloric requirement is around 1500-2000 calories a day?
 If you drink one 20 oz bottle of soda you have used up about 1/10th of your caloric requirements on soda.
 Is that really worth it?
 Soda also helps raise the rate of obesity in children.
 I don’t know any parent who wants that for their child.

 3. Soda is Addictive and Soda is Bad for You

 Soda is highly addictive because of the amount of sugar it has in it.
 I hear people say all the time that they crave a soda or candy.
 Why?
 This is because they are completely addicted to the sugar in those foods.
 Studies have shown that the sugar in these items is just as addictive as some drugs.
 Read this article and you be the judge.
 Either way, soda is not good for your children’s health and they are far too young to be addicted to it.

 4. The Caffeine in Soda Disrupts Their Sleep